Skip to main content

 A wellness incentive’s coercive power is magnified when it targets the very data an individual uses to manage a chronic medical condition.

 The situation is similar for women using hormonal therapies.
 A woman on low-dose testosterone for libido and energy, or progesterone to manage perimenopausal symptoms, is also following a specific medical protocol.
-A that asks about symptoms like “fatigue” or “mood swings” forces her to document the very symptoms her therapy is designed to address.
+A health risk assessment that asks about symptoms like “fatigue” or “mood swings” forces her to document the very symptoms her therapy is designed to address.

 This information, in the hands of her employer’s wellness vendor, creates a record of her health journey that she should be able to keep private.
 The financial incentive to complete the HRA acts as a powerful lever, prying loose sensitive information under the guise of promoting health.